-In the 2021-22 school year, 49,678 students enrolled in charter schools across Wisconsin.
+In the 2022-23 school year, 48,982 students enrolled in charter schools across Wisconsin.
 As shown in Table 4, charter schools served a higher percentage of racial and ethnic minority groups than all public schools in the state.
 However, when analyzing the enrollment for schools outside the City of Milwaukee, charter schools served all racial and ethnicity subgroups at a similar rate as all schools outside of the City of Milwaukee.
 Charters within the City of Milwaukee served racial and ethnic minority groups at a slightly higher rate compared to all public schools within the city.
-Table 5 shows that there are varying rates in which the different type of charter schools serves racial and ethnic minority groups.
+Table 5 shows that there are varying rates in which the different types of charter school serve racial and ethnic minority groups.
 For example, independent charter schools serve minority groups at a higher rate compared to virtual charter schools.
+Please note that VCS are included in all of the district authorized charter school data provided below.